-The Community of Writers at Squaw Valley has brought together poets, prose writers and screenwriters for weeks of workshops, individual conferences, lectures, panels, readings, and discussions of the craft and the business of writing.
+The Community of Writers at Squaw Valley, one of the oldest and most prestigious writers workshops in the country, has opened enrollment for its 2018 summer writing workshops in Squaw Valley.
+The gatherings are for serious poets and writers, and include workshops, panel discussions, and craft talks as well as special interest classes.
 Improve your craft and move closer to publication.
 The Community has a competitive admissions procedure and the level of writing is high, but interested writers and poets should not hesitate to apply.

 - 70 poets that are admitted to the program meet daily to share poems written during the last 24 hours, as well as attend craft talks, lectures, and readings

 - 2018 staff includes Pulitzer Prize winning poets Robert Hass and Sharon Olds and renown staff members Kazim Ali, Evie Shockley, Dean Young and Mónica de la Torre

 - July 8-15, 2018

 - Accept up to 110 fiction, nonfiction, and memoir writers

 - Writers meet in small groups to workshop their submitted manuscript, attend craft lectures and panels, and learn the ins and outs of the publishing business from editors and agents